VIcuko/RoboND-KinematicsProject/writeup.md

 theta6 = atan2(-R3_6[1,1], R3_6[1,0])
 ```

-Where R3_6 is the rotation matrix from joint 3 to joint 6.
+Where R3_6 is the rotation matrix from joint 3 to joint 6 (previously indicated)

 ### Project Implementation